 Polyglots is the Sixth Form Modern Languages Society.
 It holds talks approximately every half term on topics of broad linguistic interest and is aimed at both Sixth Formers and staff.
+If you would like to be involved in giving a presentation, please talk to your language teacher/Mrs Lupton who can help you decide on your title and scope of your talk.

 In March 2017, Matt Livingston presented his fascinating EPQ 'The significance and impact of Jean-Luc Godard's 1960's film 'Breathless' on filmmaking'.